 Thanal Indian Tavern

 Thanal is the very definition of where Philly’s modern Indian cuisine is heading in the future.
-There’s nothing on the menu here that I don’t want to eat every day, from the simple Peshawari walnut naan to Indian railway peppers to tandoori wings, kebabs from the tandoor, and duck breast flavored with coconut and fennel.
+There’s nothing on the menu here that I don’t want to eat every day — think simple Peshawari walnut naan, Indian railway peppers, tandoori wings, kebabs from the tandoor, and duck breast flavored with coconut and fennel.
 It’s a fun, comfortable place, with a nice bar and a smooth, modern vibe.
-1939 Arch Street
+1939 Arch Street.

 The Best Indian Restaurants in the Northeast and the Philly Suburbs

-This combination Indian-Pakistani menu that leans heavily on North Indian classics: think milk tea and naan and Kashmiri chicken in a sweet cream sauce, plus a lot of vegetarian options.
+This combination Indian-Pakistani menu leans heavily on North Indian classics: milk tea, naan, and Kashmiri chicken in a sweet cream sauce, plus a lot of vegetarian options.
 The dine-in area is small but cute.
 Grab takeout across the counter at the halal grocer that shares the space.
-2481 Grant Avenue
+2481 Grant Avenue.

-A classic little hole-in-the-wall, mom-and-pop Indian spot that just so happens to be a Best of Philly winner.
-Not much in the way of atmosphere if you’re dining in — it’s just a small space that looks almost like a deli — but the food more than makes up for it in quality, authenticity, quantity, and price.
-6443 Castor Avenue
+This classic little hole-in-the-wall, mom-and-pop Indian spot just so happens to be a Best of Philly winner.
+There’s not much in the way of atmosphere if you’re dining in — it’s just a small space that looks almost like a deli — but the food more than makes up for it in quality, authenticity, quantity and price.
+6443 Castor Avenue.

 Halal Kabab and Curry

-There are a couple tables for people who want to dine in, but this is essentially a take-away joint that offers some excellent versions of classic Indian dishes. try the vindaloo, some aloo gobi and chana masala your first time through, and keep in mind that mild is pretty spicy and medium is hot.
+There are a couple tables for people who want to dine in, but this is essentially a takeaway joint that offers some excellent versions of classic Indian dishes.
+Try the vindaloo, some aloo gobi and chana masala your first time through, and keep in mind that mild is pretty spicy and medium is hot.
 Order accordingly.
-7233 Marshall Road
+7233 Marshall Road, Upper Darby.